PrincetonUniversity/BrainPipe/README.md

 	* generally the process is using a local machine, run step 0 (be sure that files are saved *BEFORE( running this step) to generate a folder where data will be stored
 	* then using the cluster's headnode (in the new folder's lightsheet directory generated from the previous step) submit the batch job: `sbatch sub_registration.sh`

+* `cell_detect.py`: (might change)
+	* `.py` file to be used to manage the parallelization _of CNN preprocessing_ to a SLURM cluster
+	* params need to be changed for the cohort analyzed by the weights/checkpoint generated for their respective training.

 * tools: convert 3D STP stack to 2D representation based on colouring
   * imageprocessing:
 	* `preprocessing.py`: functions use to preprocess, stitch, 2d cell detect, and save light sheet images